-Performing HIIT in overweight or obese population can improve cardiometabolic health.
-Also reduce the incidence and progression of risk factors related to diseases related to overweight or obesity.
+Performing HIIT in overweight or obese populations can improve cardiometabolic health.
+Also, reduce the incidence and progression of risk factors related to diseases related to overweight or obesity.
 It leads to various physiological adaptations—aerobic capacity.

-Because HIIT workouts regimens require a minimal time commitment, HIIT can improve metabolic heart health as a time-efficient alternative or supplement to the commonly recommended MICT.
+Because HIIT workout regimens require a minimal time commitment, HIIT can improve metabolic heart health as a time-efficient alternative or supplement to the commonly recommended MICT.

 Therefore, HIIT can improve cardiopulmonary function and reduce body fat in the population.
-Of course under proper supervision and pre-exercise testing conditions.
-As a beginner you have to follow HIIT exercise program three or more times a week for 12 weeks .
+Of course, under proper supervision and pre-exercise testing conditions.
+As a beginner,, you must follow the HIIT exercise program thrice a week for 12 weeks.

 HIIT Improves Health-Related Physical Condition in Teenagers and Childhood Obesity